ishangala16/ishangala16/README.md

 <h1 align="left">Hi, I'm Ishan Gala 👋</h1>

 <p align="left">I'm a Computer Science undergrad who takes interest in learning new techonologies.
-I have an interest in ML, AI, Android Development.
+I am passionate about Machine Learning, DevOps, Android Development & I enjoy learning new things.
 I like to develop scalable applications with the technologies that I have learnt.
-Along with Computer Programming, Digital Marketing and Management are two sectors that fascinate me. </p>
+Along with Coding, Digital Marketing and Public Speaking are two things that fascinate me. </p>

 - 👨‍💻  All of my projects are available [here](https://github.com/ishangala16?tab=repositories)